Off-White (company)

-Off-White (stylized as Off-White™ or OFF-WHITE c/o VIRGIL ABLOH) is an Italian luxury fashion label founded by American designer Virgil Abloh.
-The company was incorporated in Milan in 2012.
+Off-White (stylized as Off-White™ or OFF-WHITE c/o VIRGIL ABLOH™) is an Italian luxury fashion brand founded by American fashion designer and entrepreneur Virgil Abloh in Milan in 2013.
+In September 2024, LVMH sold it to brand management company Bluestar Alliance.

-The label has collaborated with Nike, Levi's, Jimmy Choo, IKEA and Evian.

 History

-The company was first founded as "PYREX VISION" by Virgil Abloh in the Italian city of Milan in 2012.
+The company was first founded as "PYREX VISION" by Virgil Abloh in Milan, Italy in 2012.
 Abloh then rebranded the company as Off-White in 2013, which he described as "the grey area between black and white as the color off-white" to the fashion world.
-It has shown collections at Paris Fashion Week shows, and is sold in retail stores in Hong Kong, Tokyo, Milan, London, United Kingdom and New York.
+It has shown collections at Paris Fashion Week shows, and is sold in boutiques in Hong Kong, Tokyo, Milan, London, and New York City.

-In August 2019, José Neves, owner of Farfetch, purchased New Guards Group, the parent organization of Off-White for US$675 million.
+In August 2019, the British e-commerce company Farfetch, purchased Off-White's parent organization New Guards Group for US$675 million.

-In July 2021, LVMH Moët Hennessy Louis Vuitton announced it would be taking a 60% stake in Off-White, with founder Virgil Abloh, at the time the creative director of menswear for Louis Vuitton, retaining the remaining 40%.
+In July 2021, LVMH announced it would be taking a 60% stake in Off-White, with Farfetch retaining the remaining 40%.
+However, Abloh owned the trademark for Off-White.

-Abloh died on November 28, 2021, of cardiac angiosarcoma at the age of 41.
-The diagnosis was not made public.

-Following the passing of Abloh, Ib Kamara was appointed Art & Image Director for Off-White on April 30, 2022.
+Ib Kamara was appointed Art & Image Director for Off-White on April 30, 2022.

+In 2024, LVMH sold Off-White to Bluestar Alliance.